BenjaminWolfe/dotfiles/manual-customizations.md

 - If you may want to scan documents, and you're still using this printer, find the download page for the [Epson WorkForce Pro WF-4833][epson-download] printer/scanner/copier, and download and install the software.

-## Permissions: Discord

-If you use it:

-Discord will ask for permission to record keystrokes from other applications.
-You do _not_ have to allow that.
-That's for if you're gaming, and you want to start a call w/o leaving the game.
-Per [Reddit][reddit-keystrokes].

-## Sync: Obsidian

-On a personal laptop, use Obsidian, rather than GitHub, for the initial Journal sync.
-Just start the application and sync the vault from there.

-- Use the vault called Journal 2022+.
-- Name it _Journal_ because that'll be the name of the folder Obsidian creates.
-- Place it in `~/Workspace`.

 ## Other App Customization